kippulainen04/kippulainen04/README.md

 - 👯 I’m looking to collaborate on **a full-stack project**

-- 👨‍💻 All of my projects are available at [https://nio-phan.netlify.app/](https://nio-phan.netlify.app/)
+- 👨‍💻 All of my showcases are available [here](https://nio-phan.netlify.app/)

 - 💬 Ask me about **React and Javascript**